-All students intending to study chemistry as a part of a chemistry major, or a biology major, or students considering a career in a health-related profession (medicine, dentistry, physical therapy, pharmacy, veterinary medicine, etc.), or any other students planning on taking more than one chemistry course MUST take the Chemistry Placement Exam.
-Students not in one of these categories need not take the chemistry placement exam.
+All students who have taken a chemistry course in high school and intend to study chemistry as a part of a chemistry major, or a biology major, or students considering a career in a health-related profession (medicine, dentistry, physical therapy, pharmacy, veterinary medicine, etc.), or any other students who might want to take chemistry courses as part of a subject area that relates to chemistry (environmental studies, engineering, etc.) MUST take the Chemistry Placement Exam to inform your future chemistry choices.
+Students who have not previously taken chemistry or who will only take chemistry as a part of the general education program need not take the chemistry placement exam.

 There are three entry-level pathways to a study of chemistry at St. Olaf College: